jongan69/kudos/README.md

 ## Setup

-1. Create Nhost Account
+1. Create Nhost Account at <https://app.nhost.io/>
-2. Create Web3Auth.io Account
+2. Create Web3Auth.io Account at <https://dashboard.web3auth.io/>
 3. Copy into credentials .env and constant.js
    Note: `WEB_API_ROUTES` would be the URL of the deployed nextjs app ie: vercel
 4. yarn install inside the root and web directories